ternus/arcnet/README.md

           characters, the public, and the GMs when stuff happens.
 * `mail/`: a complete player-to-player mail system.
 Supports anonymous mail at the cost of computrons (a game currency).
-* `media/`: blog-style posting, uploading of video and audio, and the Public Opinion mechanic.
+* `media/`: blog-style posting, uploading of video and audio, the Public Opinion mechanic (~voting).
+Supports Facebook-style tagging of characters in posts, and bonuses to images that contain certain topics ("at least six weapons in the picture").
+Characters can see what posts they're tagged in.
 * `pedia/`: the Arkipedia, a compilation of information about the Arcadia station.
 Might be useful for an in-game reference.